zoe-gif/md-notes/notes.md

 integral calculus - 0
 linear algebra - 0
 multivaraible calculus - 0
-statistics and probability - probability
+statistics and probability -
+Counting, permutations, and combinations

 satistics how to https://www.statisticshowto.com/ - to be read